 Commitment to the principles of this statement (see 2.1) should mean that any non-compliance is addressed promptly, with no need to resort to a penalty.
 However, the following actions are possible:

-Where payment over of contributions is late more than once in any 12 month period, HPF will issue the employer with a written notice of unsatisfactory performance and may charge interest on the late payment at a daily rate equal to the Bank of England’s base rate plus 1%.
+Where payment over of contributions is late more than once in any 12 month period, HPF will issue the employer with a written notice of unsatisfactory performance and may levy a charge of £150 for the late payment as well as charge interest on the late payment at a daily rate equal to the Bank of England’s base rate plus 1%.

 Persistent failure to comply with contributions payment requirements will result in HPF informing The Pensions Regulator as required of Scheme Administrators by the Pensions Act 2004.